lsst/LDM-135/index.rst

 Other Hadoop-related Systems
 ----------------------------

-Other systems build for Hadoop include Zookeeper [41] – a service for coordinating Hadoop's processes (ala Google's Chubby [8]) , and Simon – a cluster and application monitoring tool.
+Other systems build for Hadoop include `Zookeeper`_ – a service for coordinating Hadoop's processes (ala Google's Chubby [Chubby]_) , and Simon – a cluster and application monitoring tool.
 Simon is similar to Ganglia, except it has more/better aggregation.

 .. _mr-dryad:

 Dryad
 -----

-Dryad [42, 43] is a system developed by Microsoft Research for executing distributed computations.
+`Dryad`_ [Dryad07]_ is a system developed by Microsoft Research for executing distributed computations.
 It supports a more general computation model than MR in that it can execute graphs of operations, using so called Directed Acyclic Graph (DAG).
 It is somewhat analogous to the MR model